eemilhaa/walkability-analysis/README.md

 Urban walkability sounds like a self-explanatory term: it measures how accessible an urban environment is by walking.
 However, the factors that make up walkability are hard to define, and, consequently, walkability can be understood and measured in many different ways.
 To say a place is walkable could, for example, mean that the network of streets is dense or that a wide selection of services can be accessed on foot.
 Other urban elements such as green space, air quality or the amount of traffic affect walkability too.

-In this post I will analyze urban walkability with two different approaches.
+In this post I will analyze urban walkability with two network-based approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

 All the analyses are done with OpenStreetMap (OSM) data, using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [pandana](https://udst.github.io/pandana/) and [geopandas](https://geopandas.org/) python packages.
-Visualizations are a mix of QGIS and python's matplotlib.
+Visualizations are a mix of QGIS and matplotlib.
 While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.

 <br/>